bijaypokhrel05/MachineLearningJourney/README.md

 [Completion of Advanced Learning Algorithms](https://coursera.org/share/c025e849589bfe7bb13e7add219cfe64).
 ___
 ## Day 16: Optimizing Random Forest for Crop Prediction
 Today, I worked on optimizing Random Forest for crop prediction while improving training speed.
-Initially, RandomizedSearchCV took a long time to train, so I applied the following optimizations:
+Initially, GridSearchCV took a long time to train, so I applied the following optimizations:

 - **Reduced Search Space** – Limited the range of hyperparameters to focus on the most impactful ones.
 - **Lowered n_estimators** – Used 50–150 trees instead of 500 to reduce computation.
 - **Limited max_depth** – Set maximum depth to 10–20 to prevent overfitting and speed up training.
-- **Decreased n_iter in RandomizedSearchCV** – Reduced it to 10 iterations for a faster search.
+- **Decreased n_iter in GridSearchCV** – Reduced it to 10 iterations for a faster search.
 - **Used n_jobs=-1** – Leveraged all CPU cores for parallel processing.
 - **Lowered Cross-Validation (cv=3)** – Reduced the number of folds to minimize training time.